Ynlay/100-days-of-code/log.md

 **Today's Progress**: Started a tutorial on how to build a Survival Shooter on Unity!!!

+### Day 95: April 27

+**Today's Progress**: Studied a heck of a lot more SQL and spent a lot of hours trying to solve the challenges for the hackerrank competition!!!

 ### DAYS SKIPPED SO FAR : 19